 What are alligator-infested places in Mississippi?

-Alligators are found in almost every state county, but Southeast Mississippi holds the record for the most alligator populations, with 25% of all Mississippi’s alligators found here.
+Alligators are found in almost every county, but Southeast Mississippi holds the record for the most alligator populations, with 25% of all Mississippi’s alligators found here.
 Although abundant everywhere in Mississippi, alligators are primarily found in counties such as Jackson, Harrison, Hancock, and the Pascagoula River System.
 Its basin is the most extensive drainage in North America, serving as a habitat for most alligators.
 The Mississippi River is also one of the places where alligators can be easily spotted.

 How many alligators are there in Mississippi?